coderefinery/workshop-intro/livestream.md

 ### We deviate from the schedule
 - We try to stay on track, but make choices depending each course.

-### Notes lag and you can't edit / text goes wrong
+### Collaborate document lags and you can't edit / text goes wrong
 - This sometimes happens with high load
 - We recently upgraded but it could still happen.
 - Everyone: Switch to "view mode" and wait for it to calm down.